 1971: The Rolling Stones placed full page advertisements at their own expense in all of the UK music papers claiming they were against the release of their compilation album Stone Age, stating “in our opinion, the content is below the standard we try to keep.”
 Released by Decca Records, the album was made up of twelve songs the Stones had recorded in the 1960s, but never appeared on a UK LP.

-1973: Jim Croce’s single “Bad, Bad Leroy Brown” was released.
+1973: Jim Croce released “Bad, Bad Leroy Brown,” the second single from his fourth studio album, Life and Times.
 It became his first #1 record, reaching the top of the charts in the US and Canada.

 1977: T. Rex played their final gig at The Locarno in Portsmouth, England.

-1978: “With a Little Luck” by Wings was released.
-In May the single spent two weeks at #1 on the Billboard Hot 100 and reached the top 5 in the UK.
+1978: Wings released “With a Little Luck,” the lead single from their sixth studio album, London Town.
+In May, the single spent two weeks at #1 on the Billboard Hot 100 and reached the top 5 in the UK.

 1982: Joan Jett & the Blackhearts started seven weeks at #1 on the Billboard Hot 100 with their first major hit, “I Love Rock ‘n’ Roll.”
 In August, the single became their first to enter the UK chart, where it became their only top 10 hit, peaking at #4.
-The song had been originally recorded as a B-side English band The Arrows in 1975.
+The song was originally recorded as a B-side by English band The Arrows in 1975.

-1988: Six days after release, Morrissey’s debut solo album Viva Hate entered the UK chart at #1.
+1988: Six days after its release, Morrissey’s debut solo album, Viva Hate, entered the UK chart at #1.

 2018: Ringo Starr was knighted Sir Richard Starkey by The Duke of Cambridge at a ceremony at Buckingham Palace.